SirBrundolf/BBM406-Project-Moodify/README.md

 # BBM406-Project-Moodify
 Me an my team's course project for BBM406 - Moodify.

+A music mood classifier which has 3 different models utilizing audio data with CNNs, lyrical data with machine learning methods and both with a hybrid model using early fusion.

 ## Installation
 Download Multi-modal MIREX-like emotion dataset (2013) from http://mir.dei.uc.pt/downloads.html